jazzsequence/games-collector/README.md

 ![Games Collector admin](https://jazzsequence.com/wp-content/uploads/2017/02/Screenshot-2017-02-03-15.06.17.png)

 ## Changelog ##

+### 1.1.0 ###
+* Add activation hook that will create a Games page with the shortcode on plugin activation.
+* Fixed some display errors and undefined notices on titles.

 ### 1.0.0 ###
 * abstracted display elements into smaller functions and made them filterable